-By using multiple-choice items on the $CRC^{\scriptsize @}$ examination, a broad range of content can be covered on a single exam targeting varying cognitive levels and items can be quickly scored in an objective manner without rater/observer bias.
+By using multiple-choice items on the CRC^{\circledcirc} examination, a broad range of content can be covered on a single exam targeting varying cognitive levels and items can be quickly scored in an objective manner without rater/observer bias.
 Candidates should also be familiar with multiple choice items, which helps to prevent construct irrelevant factors due to unfamiliarity with unfamiliar item types.
 The use of multiple-choice items also allows for several different statistics to be easily calculated and interpreted to evaluate the effectiveness of the items.
 Additionally, since this item format is easily understood by item writers, item writing training is intuitive and item writers can have the ability to write many questions covering a broad range of content.

 3.5.
-Requirements for CRC[®] Renewal
+Requirements for CRC® Renewal

-CRC[®] certification carries an obligation of continuing education to help Certificants maintain a current understanding of relevant retirement planning topics and compliance with ethical requirements.
+CRC® certification continuing education is required to help maintain and enhance a Certificants current understanding of relevant retirement planning topics and compliance with ethical requirements.
 An annual continuing education requirement assures a Certificant's commitment to life-long learning and is important for professionals working in a dynamic industry with a constantly changing legislative, tax and resources environment.
-The continuing education requirements are appropriate for active CRC[®] Certificants as evidenced in the most recent CRC[®] Practice Analysis study but should not be interpreted that a Certificant has a particular level of competence or skill.
+The continuing education requirements are appropriate for active CRC® Certificants as evidenced in the most recent CRC® Practice Analysis study but should not be interpreted that a Certificant has a particular level of competence or skill.